 Prime and Composite Numbers.
 Sieve of Eratosthenes.
 Relatively Prime Numbers.

 Prime Factorization.
 Different Algorithms to find GCF and LCM.

 Introduction to the Structure of Real Number Set and its Subsets.

 Natural Numbers.
 Whole Numbers.
 Integers.
 Rational Numbers.
-Irrational Numbers (proof of existence).
+Irrational Numbers.

 Converting Fractions to Decimals and Decimals to Fractions.